 Trends and Latest Developments in Spatchcocking

 Spatchcocking has experienced a resurgence in popularity in recent years, driven by a growing interest in home cooking and a desire for more efficient and flavorful meals.
-Food blogs, cooking shows, and social media platforms have all contributed to the technique's widespread adoption.
+Plus, food blogs, cooking shows, and social media platforms have all contributed to the technique's widespread adoption.
 Chefs and home cooks alike are embracing spatchcocking for its simplicity, speed, and superior results.
 The trend is further fueled by the increasing availability of high-quality poultry and a greater awareness of sustainable cooking practices.

 The latest developments in spatchcocking involve experimenting with different flavor combinations and cooking methods.
 Some chefs are using sous vide techniques to pre-cook the poultry before spatchcocking and finishing it in a hot oven or grill.
-This ensures that the meat is incredibly tender and juicy while the skin is perfectly crispy.
+Day to day, this ensures that the meat is incredibly tender and juicy while the skin is perfectly crispy.
 Others are exploring different marinades and spice rubs, using global flavors to create unique and exciting dishes.
 The possibilities are endless, and the culinary world is constantly pushing the boundaries of what can be achieved with spatchcocking.

 Tips and Expert Advice for Spatchcocking Cornish Hen